unbornchikken/backpack/README.md

 - **set** (key, coll)

-    Add the collection behind the specified key.
-It replaces an original if any exists.
+    Add the collection 'coll' behind the specified key.
+It replaces an original if exists.

-- **get** (key)

-    Returns the collection behind the specified key or *undefined* if doesn't exists.
+    However if the coll is empty it won't be added (there should be no empty collections in the Bag).

 - **remove** (key, value)